dhrubo-mondal/Abstract/README.md

 ## Contribution

-If you can contribute feel free to do that, first open a issue regarding the topic you want to contribute to the bot.
+If you can contribute feel free to do that, first open an issue regarding the topic you want to contribute to the bot.

 ## Roadmap
 I am looking forward to add these following major features, with small bug fixes and updates